Market Analysts see BlackBerry Ltd [BB] falling to $4. Time to buy?

-BlackBerry Ltd [NYSE: BB] price surged by 0.76 percent to reach at $0.02.
+BlackBerry Ltd [NYSE: BB] traded at a low on Monday, posting a -2.17 loss after which it closed the day’ session at $2.70.
 The company report on March 26, 2024 at 3:00 AM that BlackBerry Officially Opens Cybersecurity Center of Excellence in Malaysia.

 New BlackBerry Cybersecurity Curriculum marks major milestone in the company’s long-term deal with the Government of Malaysia, establishing the nation as a regional hub of excellence.